hopsoft/turbo_boost-commands/README.md

 <a data-turbo-reflex="DemoReflex#example">
 ```

-Server side reflexes can live anywhere in your app; however, we recommend you keep them in the `app` directory.
+Server side reflexes can live anywhere in your app; however, we recommend you keep them in the `app/reflexes` directory.

 ```diff
  |- app